PoisotLab/ms_network_prediction/manuscript.md

 to forecast the structure of ecological networks because it is commonly neglected as a facet of biodiversity that can (and should) be managed.
-In fact, none of the Aichi targets mention biostructure or its protection, despite this being recognized as an important task [@McCann2007ProBio], either implicitely or explicitely.
+In fact, none of the Aichi targets mention biostructure or its protection, despite this being recognised as an important task [@McCann2007ProBio], either implicitly or explicitly.
 Being able to generate reliable datasets on networks in space or time will make this information more actionable.

 **Acknowledgements:** TS, NF, TP are funded by a donation from the Courtois